—Proof

 The public REST API describes reservation, certificate, and webhook surfaces that partners can integrate against.

-A signed acknowledgment can make a file clearer: what the guest saw, what they tapped, when they signed, and whether the certificate still verifies.
-It does not decide whether Airbnb, an insurer, or a court agrees with the host.
-Public proof should make that distinction louder, not softer.
+A signed acknowledgment makes a file clearer: what the guest saw, what they tapped, when they signed, and whether the certificate still verifies.
+It does not decide whether Airbnb, an insurer, or a court agrees with the host — and the marketing here will never pretend otherwise.

-Open the sample certificate, verify the chain, and start with one property free.
+Open the sample certificate, verify the chain, and start free.
+Free covers one property.